 8. Icons - Flaticon

 Icons are super useful across all sorts of learning and communications assets.
 Flaticon is great as they have collections of icon designs to keep your style consistent with your brand.
 All icons are free as long as you attribute the author, but the licence is also very affordable if you didn't want to do that.

 - they have the largest database of free icons (over 3 million!)

 - you can customise icons colour, size and download in all formats including as SVG, PNG or EPS.

 Want to learn more about Chameleon Creator?
-Book a demo:
+View a demo

 What to read next: